Preid22/V2Cruciverbalism/README.md

 \*\* 5/4/23

 Starting fresh from the ground up, see how it goes this time.
-Using ChatGPT pretty extensivley, hopefully can be savvy enough about it's use that it can help and not hinder.
 I've got the basic structure together and have started to add components.
 Will try to get a little done on the cell component tonight but probably not much more than that.

 \*\* 5/5/23